lukifer23/Matrix0/README.md

 ## 📈 Roadmap
 See [docs/roadmap.md](docs/roadmap.md) for detailed development plans including:
-- System stabilization and bug fixes
+- Enhanced SSL capabilities and multi-task learning
-- Performance optimization
+- Performance optimization and memory management
-- Enhanced SSL/SSRL capabilities
+- Advanced training techniques and curriculum learning
 - LLM integration for strategic guidance
 - Multi-modal learning support

 ---

-**Matrix0 v1.0 - Development Version**
+**Matrix0 v1.1 - Active Development Version**

 *Building the future of chess AI, one move at a time.*